 Stingless bees are only 1 centimetre or less in body length.
 Their tiny size allows them to access small flowers.
 Though they produce honey in small quantity, kelulut honey is more nutritious and highly priced.
 It is a trend that more and more Sabah village house farms kelulut, as the kelulut honey is in good demand and can generate hundred to thousands dollars of side income easily every month.

 Honey Bee Vs Kelulut.
 Which Honey is Better?

 Honey produced by stingless bees has many names such as Meliponine honey, pot honey, sugarbag honey (in Australia), and kelulut honey (in Malaysia).
 In Malaysia, kelulut honey is acclaimed as a honey healthier than normal honey.
 The following are some comparisons of both honey:

 As you know, honeybee honey is sweet.
 Kelulut honey is sourish sweet.
-Usually sweetness is the base taste, and it mixes with varied degree of sourness, and even bitterness, greatly depend on the flowers or fruit trees visited by kelulut.
+Usually sweetness is the base taste, and it mixes with varied degree of sourness, and even bitterness, which is greatly depend on the flowers or fruit trees visited by kelulut.
 Stingless bees store their honey in honey pots which are made of cerumen, produced from the bee’s saliva mixed with pollen, plant resins and flowers, and this chemically affects the taste.
 Sometimes its honey has slight fruit flavour or herbal aroma.

 2. Nectar and Viscosity

 Kelulut honey is thinner than honey due to higher water content and more prone to spoiling.
 Many native plant have small flowers that only Meliponine can access to collect the nectar.
 Kelulut honey is also not as “heaty” as normal honey.